RichardGSchmidt/GroundGrowing/README.md

 variety of presets settings or files.

-*Conversion from 2d arrays to 1d arrays for textures to avoid the hiccup on texture updates.
+*Conversion from 2d arrays to 1d arrays for textures to avoid the hiccup on texture updates. <DONE RGS 8/19/18>

-*Move the timestamp checker deeper into the texture draw method to cause thread halts earlier after changes.
+*Move the timestamp checker deeper into the texture draw method to cause thread halts earlier after changes.  <DONE RGS 8/19/18>

 *Better Shaders / terrain groups.